Steven0351/dotnvim/README.md

             ├── init.lua
             └── other.lua
 ```

-If you have more than one module directory under `.nvim/lua`, you will need to disambiguate the lua module by creating a `module_name` file at the root of the `project_name` directory.

 ### Security
 This plugin loads arbitrary code to be executed.
 Be mindful of what you are cloning and loading.
 At some point I may add some security features to allow users to preview what is  attempting to be loaded before doing so, but this is not currently a priority for me since the usage is targeted at my needs.